 It’s not an easy task to compare systems that combine an air compressor, generator and welder into one tidy package, but we’re here to help!
-In this article, we compare several of the most popular air compressor generator welders and tell you everything you need to know to make a smart buying decision.
+In this article, we compare several of the most popular air compressor generator welders.
+We’ll tell you everything you need to know to make a smart buying decision.

 Air compressor generator welder combos are a great option for mobile operators who perform a variety of tasks on the go and never know exactly what’s waiting for them on a remote job site.
 These combo systems are popular with mobile mechanics, heavy equipment repair technicians, and other multi-talented operators who are frequently out in the field.

 Compressor generator welder systems go by many names, including:

 - And more (including many combinations of the words above!)

 Most of these systems include an air compressor, a generator, and a welder, but it’s also common to add a battery booster, battery charger, and specialty features as well.

 Let’s take a look at a few of the most popular compressor generator welders in North America:

 |Brand||Engine||Air Compressor Type||Compressed Air Output @ 90 psi||DC Output @ 60% Duty Cycle (Weld)||Max AC Output – Continuous, Single Phase (Generate)||Weight||Size (cubic feet)|

 |VMAC Multifunction 6-in-1 (Kubota)||Kubota D902 (Diesel)||Rotary screw||45 CFM||190 A||8 kW||560 lb||12.7|

 |VMAC Multifunction 6-in-1 (Cat® Power)||Cat C1.1 (Diesel)||Rotary screw||45 CFM||190 A||8 kW||710 lb||15.6|